GrowthHacker: Automated Off-Policy Evaluation Optimization Using Code-Modifying LLM Agents: Introduction

 Our contributions are summarized as follows: \begin{itemize} \item We propose GrowthHacker, the first benchmark system for evaluating the performance of optimizing OPE via code modifications.
 We conducted a comprehensive benchmarking to evaluate the performance in automated code optimization of OPE for LLMs and LLM-based agents. \item We proposed a new two\_agent framework using one Analyzer and the other a Code Generator for improving the OPE results.
-The two\_agent framework demonstrates the highest reliability (100\% success rate) and superior optimization performance with the highest average and median improvement among positive outcomes. \item We release full code for full replication and future research on GrowthHacker, at \href{https://zenodo.org/records/17496870}{https://zenodo.org/records/17496870}. \end{itemize}
+The two\_agent framework records the lowest failure rate (0\%--1.9\%) and highest success rate (98.1\%--100\%), with superior optimization performance and the highest median improvement (4.4\%) among positive outcomes. \item We release full code for full replication and future research on GrowthHacker, on Zenodo (\url{https://doi.org/10.5281/zenodo.17496869}) and GitHub (\url{https://github.com/jie-jw-wu/ope-agent}). \end{itemize}